Jrogbaaa/Number-3/README.md

 ### Deployment to Vercel

+The project is configured for easy deployment to Vercel.
+Follow these steps:

+1. Push your changes to your GitHub repository
+2. Connect your repository to Vercel
-When deploying to Vercel, add the following environment variables in your Vercel project settings:
+3. Add the following environment variables in your Vercel project settings:

 ```
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url